-Current Program: September 2024 – August 2025
+Current Program: September 2025 – August 2026

-A mandate of the Collaborative Centre is to advance education for climate, environment & sustainability in heath & health systems.
+A mandate of the Collaborative Centre is to advance education for climate, environment & sustainability in health & health systems.
 The aim of this non-credit certificate program is to offer specialized training to enable interested students and trainees to develop knowledge and expertise in this growing field.

 - Knowledge of the health and health system challenges posed by climate and environmental change and the demands of sustainability